Alkylbenzene sulfonate: Branched alkylbenzene sulfonates

 Compared to traditional soaps, BAS offered superior tolerance to hard water and better foaming.
 However, the highly branched tail made it difficult to biodegrade.
 BAS was widely blamed for the formation of large expanses of stable foam in areas of wastewater discharge such as lakes, rivers and coastal areas (sea foams), as well as foaming problems encountered in sewage treatment and contamination of drinking water.
-As such, BAS was phased out of most detergent products during the 1960s, being replaced with linear alkylbenzene sulfonates (LAS).
-It is still important in certain agrochemical and industrial applications, where rapid biodegradability is of reduced importance.
+As such, BAS was phased out of most detergent products during the 1960s, being replaced with linear alkylbenzene sulfonates (LAS), which biodegrade much more rapidly.
+BAS is still important in certain agrochemical and industrial applications, where rapid biodegradability is of reduced importance.
+For instance, inhibiting asphaltene deposition from crude oil.

 Linear alkylbenzene sulfonates

 Linear alkylbenzene sulfonates (LAS) are prepared industrially by the sulfonation of linear alkylbenzenes (LABs), which can themselves be prepared in several ways.
 In the most common route benzene is alkylated by long chain monoalkenes (e.g. dodecene) using hydrogen fluoride as a catalyst.
 The purified dodecylbenzenes (and related derivatives) are then sulfonated with sulfur trioxide to give the sulfonic acid.
 The sulfonic acid is subsequently neutralized with sodium hydroxide.

 The term "linear" refers to the starting alkenes rather than the final product, perfectly linear addition products are not seen, in-line with Markovnikov's rule.
 Thus, the alkylation of linear alkenes, even 1-alkenes such as 1-dodecene, gives several isomers of phenyldodecane.